department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/conversation-guide.md

 ## Intro - 3 minutes

 Thanks for joining us today!
 My name is Leyda.
-Before we begin, I want to make sure that you're comfortable with there being a notetaker and two of my teammates assisting me on this call including an accessibility specialist [name] should you need any help with technology during the session.
+Before we begin, I want to make sure that you're comfortable with there being a few of my teammates assisting me on this call including a note taker and an accessibility specialist, [name], should we need any help with technology during our session.
 I can tell you a little more about who we are and what we’re doing before we go any further.

 I'm a website designer and researcher and as a team we work on making improvements to VA's websites.
 We reach out to Veterans from time to time to get their input to make sure we're on the right track with the web pages that we're building.
 Today, we want to learn how we can improve VA.gov for blind Veterans and Veterans with low vision.